Betalipothrixvirus: Structure

 Viruses in Betalipothrixvirus are enveloped, with rod-shaped geometries.
 The diameter is around 24 nm, with a length of 2000 nm.
 Genomes are linear, around 40.5kb in length.
 The genome has 67 open reading frames.

+It is important to note that there are similarities between the structure of the species within the genus.
+For example, the core of the SIFV species is formed by “a zipper-like array of DNA-associated protein subunits and is covered by a lipid envelope containing host lipids.”
+Similarly, in images of the structure of AFV3, zipper or zigzag patterned high-density “ovoid masses” have been found inside the lumen of the virus.
+This is likely the projection of a double row of nucleosome-like particles.

 Life cycle

 Viral replication is cytoplasmic.
 Entry into the host cell is achieved by adsorption into the host cell.
 DNA templated transcription is the method of transcription.
 Archaea serve as the natural host.
 Transmission routes are passive diffusion.